franklinscudder/Chune/readme.md

 Chune is a webapp that allows anyone to add songs to your spotify queue.
 This enables you to plug in to your speakers when hosting a party and let people request songs without having to get your attention or physically access your spotify device.
+They also don't need a spotify account and there is no limit to the number of users, unlike with spotify's native 'Group Sessions'.

 Chune is written in Python3 using Flask and Spotipy.